hmc-cs111-fall2014/what-is-a-DSL/my-dsl.md

 Because Fabric is an internal DSL (as described below), it doesn't really have a concept of limited expressiveness.
-That said, Fabric (as opposed to its host language, Python) only provides a small handfull of functions, decorators, and context managers which all explicitly relate to the configuration and execution of remote command execution via SSH.
+That said, Fabric (as opposed to its host language, Python) only provides a small handful of functions, decorators, and context managers which all explicitly relate to the configuration and execution of remote command execution via SSH.
 In that sense, then, Fabric is closer to the "purely" domain-specific end of Fowler's spectrum.
-In any case, Fabric commands are typically used in indepdendent "fabfiles," isolated from other Python code and run only via the fab tool, which makes Fabric scripts appear visibly distinct from standard Python programs.
+In any case, Fabric commands are typically used in independent "fabfiles," isolated from other Python code and run only via the fab tool, which makes Fabric scripts appear visibly distinct from standard Python programs.